BioImage-Archive/bia-integrator/bia-converter-light/README.md

 ## Usage
 This package has 3 cli applications:
  * **propose**: used to create a tsv file with details of file references that can be converted to images.
- * **convert-image**: used to create actual images associated with the representations.
+ * **convert-image**: used to create actual images associated with the representations (the necessary BIA image object and associated UPLOADED_BY_SUBMITTER representation are created if they do not exist).
  * **update-example-image-uri-for-dataset**: used to update the example image uri for a dataset.

 Subsequent instructions assume the project is installed and the environment configured, assuming this is the working directory.